lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

   sanity_check: False

   # Path to a file containing filenames to run the Lightly Worker on a subset of the
-  # files in the input directory.
-The Lightly Worker will ignore all files in the input
+  # files in the input directory (local folder or datasource path).
+  # The Lightly Worker will ignore all files in the input
   # directory not listed here.
 Each filename must be on a separate line and
   # relative to the input directory.
   # If you use a cloud bucket as datasource, the path is relative